 When his daughter, Eden, was three and a half years old, he diagnosed her with Celiac Disease.
 It was through Integrative and Functional Medicine that he was able to detect her early, subtle signs and symptoms.
 His family has since adopted a gluten-free diet, and she is healthy and active.
 Dr. Jenski and his family have a lifestyle congruent with their beliefs and supported by nutrition, healthy choices, and love.
 They have six raised beds in their vegetable garden and are novice organic farmers.
 They also have a bountiful herb garden, recently planted a fig tree and are currently growing passion flowers.

-Dr. Jenski will become recognized as a Certified Practitioner in Functional Medicine from the Institute for Functional Medicine this year and in May of 2019, he will receive his second board certification through the American Board of Integrative Medicine.
+Dr. Jenski is a Board Certified Practitioner in Functional Medicine from the Institute for Functional Medicine.
+In May of 2019, he will receive his second board certification through the American Board of Integrative Medicine.

 After the completion of residency, Dr. Jenski relocated to Chicago and worked clinically in the Emergency Department at both RUSH University Medical Center and Saint Anthony Hospital from 2006 – 2010.
 He then joined Emergency Physicians Medical Group and worked at various locations throughout the Midwest including southern Illinois and western Indiana from 2011 – 2012.

 It was during this time that Dr. Jenski and Jody rediscovered each other through a serendipitous spam email after not being in touch for nine years.
 They were married in 2012 and decided to move back to Richmond, VA where they had originally met.